MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Allows you to set the time period, in milliseconds, over which users are notified that Google Chrome must be relaunched to apply a pending update.
+  Allows you to set the time period, in milliseconds, over which users are notified that Microsoft Edge must be relaunched to apply a pending update.

 Over this time period, the user will be repeatedly informed of the need for an update.
-In Google Chrome the app menu changes to indicate that a relaunch is needed once one third of the notification period passes.
+In Microsoft Edge the app menu changes to indicate that a relaunch is needed once one third of the notification period passes.
 This notification changes color once two thirds of the notification period passes, and again once the full notification period has passed.
 The additional notifications enabled by the [RelaunchNotification](#relaunchnotification) policy follow this same schedule.

 If not set, the default period of 604800000 milliseconds (one week) is used.